Borboletazul/Front-end/README.md

 # CSS - cascading style sheets

-in a ".css" file you set the style of the marked text (marked with html) by linking the hmtl file to a a css,
+in a ".css" file you set the style of the marked text (marked with html) by linking the hmtl file to a css file <br>
 the html file will contain the structure and types of text and the css file will contain the style of the text, such as color, background and others